-Upon completion of the Microsoft Specialist Certificate Program, the students will be able to do the following:
+Upon completion of the Microsoft Specialist Certificate Programs, the students will be able to do the following:

-- Apply and problem-solve computer applications to run or 1. operate a business. - Use the computer to solve real world problems.
-2. - Embrace the value of higher (further) education to 3. enhance opportunities in the future.
+- 1. Apply and problem-solve computer applications to run or operate a business. - 2.
+Use the computer to solve real world problems. - 3.
+Embrace the value of higher (further) education to enhance opportunities in the future.

+Required courses (11 units) Units

-CBIS 40 Spreadsheets Applications 4 CBIS 42 Advanced Word Processing 4 CBIS 43 Presentation Applications and Media 3
+CBIS 40 Spreadsheets Applications 4

+CBIS 42 Advanced Word Processing 4

+CBIS 43 Presentation Application and Media 3

+Total Units Required 11